sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

 excerpt: "Serverless, Lambda, API Gateway, S3, Route53"
 mathjax: "true"
 ---
-# Build a Serverless Site with Static and Dynamic Content
-# Using Lambda, API Gateway, S3 and Route53
+# Build a Serverless Site with Static and Dynamic Content Using Lambda, API Gateway, S3 and Route53
 _____
-In this tutorial, you will learn how to deploy a serverless website utilizing Lambda, API Gateway, S3 and Route53.
-The use of Route53 is optional if you do not wish you use your own domain name.
+In this tutorial, you will learn how to deploy a serverless website utilizing S3 for static website hosting and Lambda and API Gateway to deliver dynamic content.
+Route53 may also be used to register and connect a domain name.

 In order to follow along you will need:
 	- an AWS account